PluieElectrique/fimfic-comment-tweaks/README.md

 ![Underlined parent link in an expanded child comment with multiple quote links.](https://github.com/PluieElectrique/fimfic-comment-tweaks/raw/master/screenshots/parent-link-highlight.png)
 * Comments shown on hover are the width of the comment list (instead of the width of their parent comment)
 * 150ms quote link hover delay shortened to 85ms
+* Increased comment width (by decreasing right padding) for deeper nesting
 * Expanded quote links are grayed out

 ### Miscellaneous